ropensci/neotoma/README.md

 [![NSF-1550707](https://img.shields.io/badge/NSF-1550707-blue.svg)](https://nsf.gov/awardsearch/showAward?AWD_ID=1550707)
 [![NSF-1948926](https://img.shields.io/badge/NSF-1948926-blue.svg)](https://nsf.gov/awardsearch/showAward?AWD_ID=1948926)

+**NOTE** *The Neotoma R package accesses the Windows-based API for the database.
+This API is being deprecated, but is still available.
+Due to changes in the database servers, the API Help is no longer functioning.
+Links to API help have been left, but do not resolve.*

 The `neotoma` package is a programmatic R interface to the [Neotoma Paleoecological Database](http://www.neotomadb.org/).
 The package is intended to both allow users to search for sites and to download data for use in analyical workflows of paleoecological research.

 `neotoma` is part of the [rOpenSci](http://ropensci.org) project and is also hosted on [Figshare](http://dx.doi.org/10.6084/m9.figshare.677131).
 The `neotoma` package has been available on [CRAN](https://cran.r-project.org/package=neotoma) since May 3, 2015.